Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 One of the most popular Aeroplan credit cards is the

-That’s enough miles to fly you anywhere within Canada or to the Continental U.S.
+That’s enough miles for a short-haul within Canada or to the Continental U.S.

 Top up your bank with these earn rates as well: